 Note: After 2010, non-prescription medicines (other than insulin) do not qualify as an expense for Health Care Savings Program purposes.

 Qualified medical expenses from your Health Care Savings Program include the following.

 - Amounts that are not covered under another health plan

 What is a reimbursable health care expense?
 View Publication 502

 Wage and Contribution Reporting Updates, click here to learn more.

 Attention Employers!
-MERS will be implementing a new process to assist you with providing MERS benefit information to your new hires.
+MERS has implemented a new process to assist you with providing MERS benefit information to your new hires.
 Click here for more information.